Transsexual: Relationship to transgender

 The term transgender was coined by John Oliven in 1965.
 By the 1990s, transsexual had come to be considered a subset of the umbrella term transgender.
 The term transgender is now more common, and many transgender people prefer the designation transgender and reject transsexual.
-Some people who pursue medical assistance (for example, sex reassignment surgery) to change their sexual characteristics to match their gender identity prefer the designation transsexual and reject transgender.
+Some people who pursue medical assistance (for example, gender affirming surgery) to change their sexual characteristics to match their gender identity prefer the designation transsexual and reject transgender.
 One perspective offered by transsexual people who reject a transgender label for that of transsexed is that, for people who have gone through sexual reassignment surgery, their anatomical sex has been altered, whilst their gender remains constant.

 Historically, one reason some people preferred transsexual to transgender is that the medical community in the 1950s through the 1980s encouraged a distinction between the terms that would only allow the former access to medical treatment.
-Other self-identified transsexual people state that those who do not seek sex reassignment surgery (SRS) are fundamentally different from those who do, and that the two have different concerns, but this view is controversial, and others argue that merely having some medical procedures does not have such far-reaching consequences as to put those who have them and those who have not (e.g. because they cannot afford them) into such distinctive categories.
+Other self-identified transsexual people state that those who do not seek gender affirming surgery are fundamentally different from those who do, and that the two have different concerns, but this view is controversial.
+Others argue that medical procedures do not have such far-reaching consequences as to put those who have had them and those who have not (e.g. because they cannot afford them) into such distinctive categories.
 Some have objected to the term transsexual on the basis that it describes a condition related to gender identity rather than sexuality.
-For example, Christine Jorgensen, the first person widely known to have sex reassignment surgery (in this case, male-to-female), rejected transsexual and instead identified herself in newsprint as trans-gender, on this basis.
+For example, Christine Jorgensen, the first person widely known in the United States for having had gender affirming surgery (in this case, male-to-female), rejected transsexual and instead identified herself in newsprint as trans-gender, on this basis.

-The trans community has generally taken issue with the term transsexual because it over-medicalizes the trans experience, and focuses too much on diagnosis.
+A common argument in opposition to the term transsexual is that it over-medicalizes the trans experience, focuses too much on diagnosis, or both.
 The term transgender emerged in part in an attempt to break the "medical monopoly" on transitioning that transsexual implied.

 GLAAD's media reference guide offers the following distinction on the use of transsexual:An older term that originated in the medical and psychological communities.
 As the gay and lesbian community rejected homosexual and replaced it with gay and lesbian, the transgender community rejected transsexual and replaced it with transgender.
 Some people within the trans community may still call themselves transsexual.
 Do not use transsexual to describe a person unless it is a word they use to describe themself.
 If the subject of your news article uses the word transsexual to describe themself, use it as an adjective: transsexual woman or transsexual man.